Is marijuana legal in Connecticut?

 No, patients under the age of 18 are allowed to qualify through one of the approved medical conditions listed above.
 For more information on how to obtain a license under 18 years old, visit here.

-Where can I buy medical marijuana in Connecticut?
+Where can I buy marijuana in Connecticut?

-How much medical marijuana can I purchase?
+How much marijuana can I possess or purchase?

+Individuals may possess up to 1.5 oz, with an additional 5 oz locked in a home or car.
+1 oz of flower is considered equal to 5g of concentrate.
 Qualified patients can possess up to 2.5 ounces per month.
 However, a physician can recommend a lower dosage that the DCP must approve.

 Can a license holder grow their own medical marijuana?